So what is an R-2R ladder?

-To use the Thévenin theorem replace all voltage sources with open circuits and all current sources with short circuits - calculate the resistance looking into the port for the Thévenin resistance Rth.
+To use the Thévenin theorem replace all voltage sources with short circuits and all current sources with open circuits - calculate the resistance looking into the port for the Thévenin resistance Rth.
 For the Thévenin voltage calculate the no load output voltage.

 Contribution if bit 3 is active (the MSB):

 Contribution if bit 2 is active (the MSB):

 Contribution if bit 1 is active (the MSB):

 When each bit is active it contributes a binary weighted voltage to the output Vo.

 These are the two main uses, there are probably more!

 As I described earlier the primary use of the binary weighted resistor ladder is for digital to analogue conversion as a DAC.

 The other useful, and related function, is to implement a button press detector feeding the analogue voltage to an ADC pin inside a microcontroller.

 For the key input method, each key generates a binary weighted current (since each key is connected to one control pin of the ladder), and the output is a binary weighted voltage.